-The Development Concept for the Application has been revised since the Public Hearing of February 5, 2019 and the Community Meeting of March 20, 2019.
-The approximate unit count is 481 low-rise residential units, inclusive of 100 units within the "Low-Rise Mixed-Use" Block.
-The Development Concept, including the golf course, will have an estimated population of 1,590 people, including 378 jobs, and achieve a density of approximately 11 units per hectare and approximately 44 residents and jobs per hectare.
-The approximate unit count has been reduced since the February 5, 2019, Pubic Hearing from 505 units to 480 units in response to comments received on the proposed "Mid-Rise Mixed-Use" area and the configuration of the Development Concept.
-In addition, the area of lands that are transitioned in accordance with the Greenbelt Transition Policies have been reduced from 8.05 ha to 2.07 ha, as shown on Attachment 3.
+The Development Concept for the Application has been revised since the Public Hearing of February 5, 2019, and the Community Meeting of March 20, 2019.
+The approximate unit count is 279 low-rise residential units, whereas 245 units were previously proposed.
+The Development Concept will have an estimated population of 977 people and 29 jobs, achieving a density of approximately 15 units per hectare and approximately 54 residents and jobs per hectare.